Nuclear testing at Bikini Atoll: Japanese fishermen contaminated

 Ninety minutes after the detonation, 23 crew members of the Japanese fishing boat the Daigo Fukuryū Maru ("Lucky Dragon No. 5") were contaminated by the snow-like irradiated debris and ash.
 They had no idea what the explosion was and no understanding of the debris that rained down like snow, but they all soon became ill with the effects of acute radiation sickness.
-One fisherman died about six months later while under doctor supervision; his cause of death was ruled a pre-existing liver cirrhosis compounded by a hepatitis C infection.
+One fisherman died about six months later while under medical supervision; his cause of death was ruled a pre-existing liver cirrhosis compounded by a hepatitis C infection.
 The majority of medical experts believe that the crew members were infected with hepatitis C through blood transfusions during part of their acute radiation syndrome treatment.

 Edward Teller was one of the driving minds behind the development of the hydrogen bomb and an architect of the Marshall Island tests.
 After the mass media painted the fisherman's death as an anti-nuclear call to arms, Teller notoriously commented, "It's unreasonable to make such a big deal over the death of a fisherman."